Fatiima-Batool/Enhancer-Combinatorial-Syntax/README.md

    ```

 ## Input Files
-- This code takes txt file as an input that contains a unique identifier (CRM ID) for each CRM, start coordinates, end coordinates and detailed transcription factor binding profile.
+- This code takes txt file as an input that contains a unique identifier (CRM ID) for each CRM, and detailed transcription factor binding profile.